binaryfigments/dnscheck/README.md

 # dnscheck

-API DNS and DNSSEC information from DNS
+API DNS and DNSSEC information from DNS.

 Download, build and run.